Kidstoysstudio's ultimate activity book collection Download activity book

 And not only that.
 Stories can also influence how children choose to act in the world.

-So you have a significant impact on your children through the stories you tell.
+So you have a considerable impact on your children through the stories that tells you.

 And I can recommend this opportunity to become a better storyteller to anyone.